Herbed Baked Eggs

 • Butter – Just one tablespoon is all you need.

-• Parsley, Rosemary, and Thyme – (Yes, now I’m humming Scarborough Fair…) fresh herbs are best in this recipe although dried can be substituted in a pinch.
+• Parsley, Rosemary, and Thyme – (Yes, now I’m humming Scarborough Fair…) fresh herbs are best in this recipe, although dried can be substituted in a pinch.

 • Parmesan Cheese – Freshly grated from a block is best.
 If you have real Parmigiano Reggiano, definitely use it.

-You’ll find detailed measurements for all ingredients in the printable version of the recipe at the bottom of this post.
+The complete ingredient list with detailed measurements is included in the printable recipe card at the bottom of this post.

-🔪 How to Make Herbed Baked Eggs
+How to Make Herbed Baked Eggs

 Preheat the Broiler

+STEP 1.
 Preheat the broiler for 5 minutes and place the oven rack 6 inches below the heat.

 Prep the Herbs and Eggs

-• Combine the garlic, thyme, rosemary, parsley, and Parmesan in a small bowl and set aside.
+STEP 2.
+Finely mince the garlic and herbs.
+Combine the garlic, thyme, rosemary, parsley, and Parmesan in a small bowl and set aside.

-• Carefully crack 3 eggs into each of two small bowls or cups without breaking the yolks (you won’t be baking in these cups).
+STEP 3.
+Carefully crack 3 eggs into each of two small bowls or cups without breaking the yolks (you won’t be baking in these cups).
 It’s very important to have all the eggs ready to go before you start cooking.

 Prepare the Baking Dishes and Add Eggs